apache/incubator-spot/spot-oa/oa/dns/README.md

 # DNS

-DNS sub-module extracts and transforms DNS (Domain Name Service) data already ranked by spot-ml and will load it into into impala tables for the presentation layer.
+DNS sub-module extracts and transforms DNS (Domain Name Service) data already ranked by spot-ml and will load it into impala tables for the presentation layer.

 ## DNS Components